Let’s get down to business.

 There is a set of conditions, which tends to exist universally across emerging markets—prevalence of piracy, inconsistent infrastructure, inconsistent quality and distribution of internet connectivity, expensive and limited mobile data, low paid television penetration, low credit-card penetration and a lack of familiarity with online payment options.
 We’ve been able to address and solve many of those challenges through technology and commercial partnerships.
 We have further been able to take the learnings and solutions from one market and apply them new ones and new regions.

-iflix is currently available to consumers in Malaysia, the Philippines, Thailand, Indonesia, Sri Lanka, Brunei, the Maldives, Pakistan, Vietnam, Myanmar, Cambodia, Nepal, and Bangladesh.
+WeTV iflix is currently available to consumers in Indonesia, Malaysia, Philippines, and Vietnam.

 In April 2015, iflix announced the completion of a $30 million round of funding led by leading international investment firm, Catcha Group and Philippine Long Distance Telephone Company (PLDT), the largest integrated telecommunications company in the Philippines.
 Shortly after, the Company welcomed Metro-Goldwyn-Mayer (MGM), one of Hollywood’s most acclaimed and prestigious studios as an investor in the business.